 Will I have to socially distance from other crew?

-Yes, crew are encouraged to maintain a physical distance of 2 meters from other crewmembers who are outside of their cabin group (those who share a cabin with you!).
+Yes, a much as possible, crew are encouraged to maintain a physical distance of 2 meters from other crewmembers.
 To accommodate physical distancing while not compromising attendance and access, we’ve begun streaming our regular crew meetings to cabins and public areas on board if there is not enough space in the conference room or meeting lounge.

 Is there COVID testing offered onboard?

 Currently, we are able to take test samples that are then sent to a local lab for results.
 However, we will have the capability for full-cycle testing in Senegal.